OWASP/owasp-mastg/techniques/android/MASTG-TECH-0037.md

 - Also, specify the addresses that the analysis should not reach.
 In this case, the code block that prints the "Incorrect serial" message at `0x00001854` is not interesting.

-> Note that the Angr loader will load the PIE executable with a base address of `0x400000`, which needs to be added to the offsets from Cutter before passing it to Angr.
+> Note that the Angr loader will load the PIE executable with a base address of `0x400000`, which needs to be added to the offsets from iaito before passing it to Angr.

 The final solution script is presented below: